konstantin-evo/coffee-machine-in-go/readme.md

 5. Americano

 Each drink has a unique recipe and price.
 You can select a drink by entering its corresponding number when prompted.
+After selecting a drink, you can customize it by adding sugar, chocolate or cinnamon.

 #### Simulating the Coffee-making Process

 After you have selected your drink and customized it, the program will simulate the coffee-making process.
 This includes grinding the coffee beans, heating the water, and frothing the milk.
 Once the coffee is ready, the program will display a message indicating that your drink is ready to be served.

-After selecting a drink, you can customize it by adding milk and sugar.
-You can add milk by entering the number of milliliters you want to add, and you can add sugar by entering the number of teaspoons you want to add.
-The program will adjust the recipe and price accordingly.